Getting started

 The template project contains another script to interact with the contract.

-1. Enter the address of the deployed Greeter contract in the CONTRACT_ADDRESS variable of the use-greeter.ts script:
+1. Enter the address of the deployed Greeter contract in the CONTRACT_ADDRESS variable of the interact.ts script:

-// Address of the contract on ZKsync testnet
+// Address of the contract to interact with

 console.log(`Running script to interact with contract ${CONTRACT_ADDRESS}`);